 Staff should seek the support of their team when necessary as an effective strategy for dealing with behavioural problems and as a means of giving special praise where it is due.
-Senior staff and the Head teacher should be informed of any serious breaches of our behaviour standard.
+SLT and the Head of School/ Executive Head should be informed of any serious breaches of our behaviour standard.
 This will be done through the use of the CPOMS system to record all behavioural and safeguarding issues and provides a chronology.
-This system also enables the Headteacher and SLT to analyse different types of behavioural issues and produce statistics and graphs which the Headteacher presents to governors in termly meetings.
+This system also enables the Leadership Team to analyse different types of behavioural issues and produce statistics and graphs which the Head of School may present to governors in termly meetings.

-The Head teacher keeps a record of serious behavioural problems and may invite the parents of the children involved to discuss problems.
+The Head of School keeps a record of serious behavioural problems and may invite the parents of the children involved to discuss problems.

 Supervisory Assistants for the lunchtime period are made aware of the procedures to follow for any misbehaviour and are provided with advice on strategies to adopt to encourage positive behaviours and discourage negative behaviours.
-The Head teacher will provide them with a termly update as required, in response to emerging issues.
+The Head of School will provide them with a termly update as required, in response to emerging issues.